-You may choose to do your own submitting of the documents or hire the architectural firm to do it for you.
+You may choose to do your own submitting of the documents or hire an architectural firm to do it for you.
 These documents contain information, drawings, samples, etc. and need to be taken to the city for approval.
 This is a pretty easy task to complete, as it is just taking the documents down to your city hall and submitting them for review in the building department.

 The city charges fees at different stages of the project such as, planning, building, surveys, and final permit insurance.
 It is your responsibility to pay the fees on time.
 The fee amount is generally based on the size and type of project.